folkehelseinstituttet/Fhi.Statistikk.OpenAPI/User Guide FHI Statistikk Open API.md

 With this filter one can specify matches with wildchar '*'.
 By listing up multiple values, for example `["A*","B*"]`, data will be pulled for all catagories that start with 'A' or 'B'.
 To pull data for all categories use `["*"]`.

 #### Response
+##### MaxRowCount
+The data-endpoint will return an error if the number of values to be returned is more than specified by maxRowCount.
+To succesfully retieve data from the endpoint either adjust category filters to reduce the number of rows to return or increase the maxRowCount to be able to return more rows.
+Removing the maxRowCount from the request, will set it to infinite.
 ##### Response formats
 ###### json-stat2
 Returns a JSON object that follows the [JSON-stat](https://json-stat.org/format/) standard.
 This is a format for showing statistical tables.